 Based on the results, your pup will usually need intravenous fluids from a drip in order to dilute the poisons (especially salt) and encourage fluid movement through the kidneys to keep them functioning.

-Will My Dog Be OK After Eating Play-Doh?
+Will My Dog Be Okay After Eating Play-Doh?

 In order to give your dog the best chance of a good outcome, it is vital to make early contact with your local veterinary clinic to get the best professional advice as soon as possible.
 If you notice milder symptoms, such as mild salt poisoning or a mild tummy upset, then most of these cases will make a complete recovery with a little hospital care.